👍 Rating — 4.69 (13 votes)

 Why would you go to another country to have a development center when it could just be done from home?

-Second, with the talent shortage in the U.S. and Western Europe, finding the right team of developers locally is becoming increasingly difficult and time-consuming.
+Second, with the talent shortage in the U.S. and Western Europe, finding the right team of software developers locally is becoming increasingly difficult and time-consuming.
 An ODC makes it easier to find and assemble a team of expert developers as talent in these regions is often more abundant and fewer companies are competing for their talent.

 Want to Build an ODC but Have No Clue Where to Begin?
 We’ve Got You.
 Let’s Build Out Your Global Team Together.